Laura Wainwright reviews Shattercone, a new collection of short stories by Tristan Hughes, a book about connections despite distance.

 Hughes seems to warn here of a precarious ‘in-between place, where one thing [has] not quite become another’ – a place wholly different and more urgent than the escapist ideal his emigrant narrator originally seeks.
 In these absorbing stories of fragility and affinity, ‘Somebody else’s long distance’ is always closer than we think.

-Shattercone will be released in October 2020 and is available for pre-order from Parthian Books.
+Shattercone is available to buy from Parthian Books.